NethermindEth/Forta-Agents/compound-comptroller-bot/README.md

   - Type is always set to "Info"
   - Addresses includes the emitting address of the event
   - Metadata:
-    - CToken: Market address
+    - `CToken`: Market address
-    - action: Action of the market
+    - `action`: Action of the market
-    - pauseState: Pause state of the action
+    - `pauseState`: Pause state of the action

 - NETH-COMP-PAUSE-EVENT-2